Half of U.S. Still Believes Iraq had WMD

 Wait, before you go…

 Did Saddam Hussein’s government have weapons of mass destruction in 2003?

-Half of America apparently still thinks so, a new poll finds, and experts see a raft of reasons why: a drumbeat of voices from talk radio to die-hard bloggers to the Oval Office, a surprise headline here or there, a rallying around a partisan flag, and a growing need for people, in their own minds, to justify the war in
+Half of America apparently still thinks so, a new poll finds, and experts see a raft of reasons why: a drumbeat of voices from talk radio to die-hard bloggers to the Oval Office, a surprise headline here or there, a rallying around a partisan flag, and a growing need for people, in their own minds, to justify the war in Iraq.

 People tend to become “independent of reality” in these circumstances, says opinion analyst Steven Kull.

 If you're reading this, you probably already know that non-profit, independent journalism is under threat worldwide.
 Independent news sites are overshadowed by larger heavily funded mainstream media that inundate us with hype and noise that barely scratch the surface.
 We believe that our readers deserve to know the full story.
 Truthdig writers bravely dig beneath the headlines to give you thought-provoking, investigative reporting and analysis that tells you what’s really happening and who’s rolling up their sleeves to do something about it.

 Like you, we believe a well-informed public that doesn’t have blind faith in the status quo can help change the world.
 Your contribution of as little as $5 monthly or $35 annually will make you a groundbreaking member and lays the foundation of our work.Support Truthdig